New York State Route 27A: New York City

 In the mid-1940s, NY 27A was rerouted within Brooklyn and Queens.
 It now began at the junction of Tillary Street and Flatbush Avenue (NY 27) in Brooklyn and followed Tillary, Jay, and Smith Streets to Atlantic Avenue, then continued on Atlantic Avenue and Hicks Street to the Gowanus Parkway.
 NY 27A was then routed on the Gowanus, Shore and Southern Parkways through southern Brooklyn and Queens.
 NY 27A, concurrent to NY 27 from the western extent of the Southern Parkway, continued to follow NY 27 and the Sunrise Highway to Rockville Centre in Nassau County, where it split from NY 27 to follow Merrick Road.

 NY 27A was re-extended into Manhattan in the 1950s.
 Instead of leaving the Gowanus Parkway at Hicks Street, it continued north on the Gowanus Parkway and passed through the Brooklyn–Battery Tunnel under the East River.
-Once in Manhattan, it followed the West Side Elevated Highway through the borough's West Side to the Holland Tunnel, where the Elevated Highway became NY 9A.
+Once in Manhattan, it followed the West Side Elevated Highway through the borough's West Side to Canal Street, where the Elevated Highway became NY 9A.
 On January 1, 1970, NY 27A was truncated to its current western terminus in Massapequa.
 The portion of NY 27A's former routing north of the interchange between the Gowanus and Prospect Expressways became an extension of NY 27.